 What Is Sleep Inertia?

-Regardless of its biological basis, sleep inertia can impact the safety and wellness of people who work long, frequently changing hours or shift work.
-Medical interns and residents who work rotating shifts or are on call regularly have a significant decrease in cognitive alertness and performance.
+Regardless of its biological basis, sleep inertia can impact the safety and well-being of people who work long, frequently changing hours or shift work.
+Medical professionals who work rotating shifts or are on call regularly have a significant decrease in cognitive alertness and performance.
 At least 16% of U.S. employees engage in shift work .
 As a result, these workers might experience slowed reaction times and decreased cognitive alertness at work that increase the chance of work-related injuries.

-The symptoms of sleep inertia are the most noticeable upon waking and slowly decrease over time.
+The symptoms of sleep inertia are most noticeable upon waking and slowly fade over time.
 Sleep inertia symptoms can be present upon waking from a lengthy sleep period or naps over 30 minutes .
 The most common symptoms of sleep inertia are:

 - A desire to fall back asleep

 - Impaired cognitive ability